-Oxford University is the oldest university in the English-speaking world, and for the last 19 years the University of Chicago's Graham School has partnered with Oxford to offer an opportunity for Chicago alumni and friends to study for two weeks, amidst the historic quadrangles and lush gardens of an ancient center of scholarship.
+The University of Oxford is the oldest in the English-speaking world, with instruction going back almost a thousand years, first recorded in 1096.
+It developed rapidly after 1167, when King Henry II, fearing competition, banned English students from the rival University of Paris.
+For the last 21 years the University of Chicago's Graham School has partnered with Oxford to offer an opportunity for Chicago alumni and friends to study for two weeks in an ancient center of scholarship.

 Dr. Angus McFadzean is from Aberdeen, Scotland.
 He studied literature at Glasgow and Edinburgh Universities, obtaining a DPhil in the novels of James Joyce at Wadham College, University of Oxford.
 He currently teaches undergraduates as a sessional tutor at various Oxford colleges and summer schools with Oxford University Department of Continuing Education.

-Dr. Kate Watson teaches for the Oxford University Department of Continuing Education, and other university programmes.
-She has lectured and published on modern British and European culture, and modern revolutionary experiences.
+Dr Kate Watson, Senior Associate Tutor, has taught for the Department for Continuing Education, and other university programmes for almost twenty years.
+She has lectured and published on a wide range of topics, focussed on the development of modern British and European History.